mdsauce/schelper/README.md

 Go to `disruptions.go` and add a new local variable to the package with this format.
 Disruptions should be general like what an organ is to a body.

 ```
-var <local name of disruption> = Disruption{Category: "Overarching category.
-Avoid conflicts as much as you can.", GeneralSteps: "In general, what should you do when you see this Category of problem?", Info: "The WHY? of this category.
+var <local name of disruption> = Disruption{
+	Category: "Overarching category.
+Avoid conflicts as much as you can.",
+	GeneralSteps: "In general, what should you do when you see this Category of problem?",
+	Info: "The WHY? of this category.
 What's going on?
 Any background info?
 Anything important or useful?"}

 ```